Defend against vampires with 10 gbps network encryption

 Discover how attackers can sniff your data on network cables and how you can defend against it, by encrypting on-the-fly all your ethernet traffic with very good performance.

-keywords : wireguard, vxlan, tapping, fiber optics, lan2lan, macsec
+Keywords : wireguard, vxlan, tapping, fiber optics, lan2lan, macsec

 Let's say you have a fiber optic line running between two buildings, or between two spaces you rent in the same building.
 You use trunk ports on the switches connected to the fiber, in order to "stretch" your L2 Ethernet network and its different VLANs, so computers, servers, printers, cameras, etc. in both offices easily communicate with their peers.